|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 ☐ Payments: Final payment is due in our office 60 days prior to your trip (refer to your invoice for final payment date).
 Please let us know if you would like us to automatically charge your credit card on file when final payment is due.

 Meeting Place & Time

-The day before your trip we will meet at 5:00 PM at the OARS Warehouse for a pre-trip meeting.
+The day before your trip we will meet at 5:00 PM for a pre-trip meeting at the OARS Warehouse, located at 221 N 400 E Vernal, UT.
 Your trip leader will provide a thorough trip orientation and pass out your waterproof bags so you can pack your belongings that evening.
-The trip leader will also reconfirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.
+The trip leader will also re-confirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.